dsmceap/BlockED/README.md

 Hash = SHA-256(SHA-256(CertificateID + CertificateOwnerDID))

-Deploy a private Blockchain network
+### 🔗Deploy a private Blockchain network
-# Private Quorum Network with QBFT Consensus
+## Private Quorum Network with QBFT Consensus

 This project sets up a private [GoQuorum](https://consensys.net/quorum/) blockchain network using the QBFT consensus algorithm.
 It is designed for fast development and testing of permissioned blockchain applications.